 What about Rank Rating?

-Rank Rating (or RR for short) represents a visual way to track your progress as you climb, and works different for ranks Iron through Diamond than it does for Immortal and Radiant ranks.
+Rank Rating (or RR for short) represents a visual way to track your progress as you climb, and works different for ranks Iron through Ascendant than it does for Immortal and Radiant ranks.
 To learn more about each, follow the links below.

 Will my rank decay?